// BUILDING COFFEE CUPS FROM RECYCLED COFFEE GROUNDS

 - The potentials of zero-waste, circular economy & how it might change our future

-If you liked this episode, you would do me a HUGE favor if you could jump over to iTunes, subscribe to the show, the GreenMe Berlin podcast and leave me a short review (you can do that by clicking on the cover image and click on "Reviews").
+If you liked this episode, you do us a HUGE favor if you jump over to iTunes, subscribe to the show, the GreenMe Berlin podcast and leave us a short review (you can do that by clicking on the cover image and click on “Reviews”).